g-raffy/starbench/README.md

 4. build the code
 5. run the benchmark command for each core
 6. output the average duration of the benchmark

+## available source tree providers

+- `git-cloner`: populates the source tree from a git repository (eg on gihub).
+The parameters are:
+  - `repos-url`: the `url` of the repository
+  - `code-version`: the commit number of the version to test
+  - `src-dir`: the directory that needs to be populated with the source code using git clone
+  - `git-user`: the user id, in case the repository requires authentication
+  - `password-provider`: the password provider, in case the repository requires authentication
+- `existing-dir`: use an existing directory containing the source code.
+The parameters are:
+  - `dir-path`: the directory containing the source code already populated

+## available password providers

+- `password-file`: the password is retreived from a file storing the password in plain text
+    - `password-file-path`: the path of the file containing the password in plain ascii text

 ## example